View Search Results

 What's Here

-Homeless Liaison offered by Adna School District
+Homeless Student Liaison offered at Tonasket School District

 Ensures that youth experiencing homelessness have the opportunity to succeed in school by organizing transportation to their school of origin or assisting them with enrollment in their local school without delay.